A guide to tropical modifications: Definitions and examples

 \subsection{Examples}

-In this section we calculate examples of the modification, treated as a method.
-The reader should not be scared with these horrific equations, they are reverse-engineered, starting from the pictures.
+In this section we study examples of modification, treated as a method.
+The reader should not be scared by these horrific equations; they are reverse-engineered, starting from the pictures.
 All the calculations are quite straightforward.

-We start by considering the modification of a curve along itself and discuss an ambiguity appearing in this case.
-Then, we consider how modifications resolve indeterminacy that happens when the intersection of tropical objects is non-transversal.
+We start by considering the modification of a curve along itself and discuss the ambiguity that appears in this case.
+Then, we consider how modifications resolve indeterminacy when the intersection of tropical objects is non-transversal.
 This example promotes the point of view that a tropical modification is the same as adding a new coordinate.
+So, if one changes coordinates, one can do it via repetitive modifications as in \cite{ganor2022enumeration}.

-In the third example a modification helps to recover the position of the inflection point.
+In the third example, a modification helps recover the position of the inflection point.
 Also, the usefulness of the tropical momentum and tropical Menelaus Theorem is demonstrated.
-The tropical Weil theorem which shortens the combinatorial descriptions of possible results of a modification is proved in Section \ref{weil}.
+The tropical Weil theorem that shortens the combinatorial descriptions of possible modification results is proved in Section \ref{weil}.

-In the forth example we study the influence of a singular point on the Newton polygon of a curve.
-The same method suits for higher dimension and different types of singularities, but nothing is yet done there, due to complicated combinatorics.
-In the same example we describe how to find all possible valuations of the intersections of a line with a curve, knowing only their stable tropical intersection -- the answer is Vieta theorem.
+In the fourth example we study the influence of a singular point on the Newton polygon of a curve.
+The identical method suits higher dimension and different types of singularities, but more needs to be done due to complicated combinatorics.
+In the same example, we describe how to find all possible valuations of the intersections of a line with a curve, knowing only their stable tropical intersection -- the key tool here is the Vieta theorem.
 The same arguments may be applied for non-transversal intersections of tropical varieties of any dimension.

 \begin{example}[Modification along itself]